cerner/terra-framework/packages/terra-form-validation/docs/ValidationFunctions.md

 # Validation Functions

 *react-final-form* gives you the ability to create your own validation functions.
-The key for react-final-form is that a validation function returns a blank message for when an input is invalid, and returns undefined when an input does not have any errors.
+For custom validations, the idea is that a message will be returned if the function finds an error with the form input value, or returns undefined if no errors are detected for the given input value.

 Example validation functions